- Toyota RAV4 insurance cost averages $1,634 per year, or around $136 per month for full coverage.

 How much does Toyota RAV4 insurance cost?

-Toyota RAV4 car insurance costs on average $1,634 a year, or $136 monthly.
-With the average small SUV costing $1,606 a year to insure, the Toyota RAV4 would cost an extra $28 each year, depending on the trim level.
+2023 Toyota RAV4 insurance costs on average $1,634 a year, or $136 monthly.
+With the average small SUV costing $1,606 a year to insure (2023 models), the Toyota RAV4 would cost an extra $28 each year to insure on average.

-When compared to all 2023 model year vehicles (not just compact SUVs), Toyota RAV4 insurance costs 3% less than the national average car insurance rate of $1,685 per year.
+When compared to all 2023 model year vehicles (not just compact SUVs), Toyota RAV4 insurance costs 15.1% less than the national average car insurance rate of $1,900 per year.

-The chart below demonstrates how average Toyota RAV4 car insurance rates vary based on driver age and physical damage deductibles.
 When buying a policy, you have a choice of how much you want to pay out-of-pocket if you file a claim which is called a deductible.
 A policy with high deductibles will cost less than a comparable policy with a lower deductible option.

 What is the cheapest Toyota RAV4 insurance?

 As a general rule, the more a vehicle costs, the more it will cost to insure.
 The RAV4 is no exception, as the cheapest RAV4 car insurance is on the lower-end LE trims.
-Conversely, you’ll pay more each month for insurance if you opt for the higher-end Limited or Hybrid models.
+Conversely, you’ll pay quite a bit more each month for insurance if you opt for the higher-end Limited or Hybrid models.

 The next table summarizes annual, semi-annual, and monthly average insurance rates for all the 2023 Toyota RAV4 trim levels and packages.
-Generally, as the MSRP of a vehicle increases, so does the cost of insurance.

-Toyota RAV4 Trim Level | Annual Policy | 6-month Policy | Per Month |
+Toyota RAV4 Trim Level | Annual Policy | Six-Month Policy | Per Month |

 ---|---|---|---|